Artemis6425/at-risk-vods/README.md

 ### ARE YOU GOING TO RELEASE THE CODE YOU USED TO DO THIS?

 **3/2/25 Update** - I rewrote my code today in a way that can be run for individual games at a time.
 While the initial data is on my sheets, I understand there are still reasons you would want to re-run the data.
 It has been put in the `code` folder on this github page.
 Please don't judge it too hard!!

+**3/10/25 Update** - I updated the code to remove the use of 'axios' because I'm dumb and didn't realize fetch was built in.
+Don't ask pls